-Atty.
-Renee Lynn Miciano-Atienza, 41 years old, Filipino, is Vice President and Head of the Legal & Compliance Department of GT Capital.
-She was appointed to her position on May 11, 2016 and has been with GT Capital since August 2012.
-She concurrently holds the following positions: Director, GT Capital Auto and Mobility Holdings, Inc.; Director, Toyota Subic, Inc.; Corporate Secretary, AXA Philippines.
-Prior to joining the Corporation, she was the Head of the Investigation and Enforcement Department of the Capital Markets Integrity Corporation (CMIC).
+Prior to joining GT Capital, she was the Head of the Investigation and Enforcement Department of the Capital Markets Integrity Corporation (CMIC).
 Before joining CMIC, she was the Officer-in-Charge of the Prosecution and Enforcement Department of the PSE.
 She was also Legal Counsel of the Office of Senator Miguel Zubiri, and prior to entering law school, a trader for United Coconut Planters Bank.
 She earned her Bachelor of Science degree in Management from the Ateneo de Manila University and finished her Juris Doctor degree in the same university.
 In 2019, she completed the Strategic Business Economics Program of the University of Asia and the Pacific.

-Don David C. Asuncion, 44 years old, Filipino, is the Vice President of GT Capital Auto and Mobility Holdings, Inc. (GTCAM), the conglomerate's wholly-owned subsidiary for the Group's automotive and mobility holdings.
-He brings to GT Capital more than 20 years of expertise in the automotive sector.
-Mr. Asuncion began his career with Toyota Motor Philippines in 2002 before moving to Ford Philippines, Bermaz Auto Philippines and Mitsubishi Motors Philippines Corporation handling diverse roles in the areas of Customer Service, Sales and Marketing prior to joining GTCAM in 2020.
-Mr. Asuncion garnered his Bachelor of Science degree in Management at the Ateneo de Manila University.
+Don David C. Asuncion, 46, is the Vice President of GT Capital Auto and Mobility Holdings, Inc. (GTCAM), the automotive and mobility arm of the GT Capital Group.
+With over 23 years of experience in the automotive industry, he has held various leadership roles across notable companies.
+Mr. Asuncion began his career at Toyota Motor Philippines in 2002, before moving on to Ford Philippines, Bermaz Auto Philippines, and Mitsubishi Motors Philippines Corporation, where he held various functions in the areas of Sales,

+Marketing, Dealer Development, After Sales and Customer Service.
+He joined GTCAM in 2020.
+Mr. Asuncion holds a Bachelor of Science in Management degree from the Ateneo de Manila University.

-Cheryll B. Sereno, 43 years old, Filipino, was appointed Chief Audit Executive on November 10, 2023.
+Cheryll B. Sereno, 45 years old, Filipino, was appointed Chief Audit Executive on November 10, 2023.
 Before this, Ms. Sereno was Head of Enterprise-wide Risk Management at Manila Electric Company.
 Prior to that, she served as Head of Opportunity and Risk Management at Megaworld Corporation from 2017 to 2022.
 She has also served in varying roles in Ayala Land from 2005 to 2017 including Risk Management Associate Manager and Business Continuity Program Officer.
 She is a Certified Public Accountant, a Certified Business Continuity Professional, and holds a Bachelor's degree in Accountancy from Ateneo De Naga University.